vis-cognitionis/game-test/README.md

 <li> <a href="https://reactnative.dev/" target="_blank">React Native</a></li>
 <li> <a href="https://beta.reactjs.org/" target="_blank">React</a></li>
 <li> <a href="https://www.typescriptlang.org/" target="_blank">TypeScript</a> </li>
+<li> <a href="https://prettier.io/" target="_blank">Prettier</a> </li>
 <li> <a href="https://www.freetogame.com/api-doc/" target="_blank">FreeToGame API</a> </li>
 <li> <a href="https://tanstack.com/query/latest" target="_blank">TanStack React Query</a> </li>

 ## Project Structure

-The project is organized into the following directories:
+The capabilities of React and the code principles were applied as follows:

 - `assets`: Contains images
 - `src`: Contains the source code for the app
+- `core`: Contains reusable components and constant colors in the project
+- `data`: Contains react query functions that allow data from API to be managed from a single place
-- `custom-hook`: Contains filtering and sorting functions
+- `hooks`: Contains filtering and sorting custom hook functions
 - `inteface`: Contains interface object corresponding to data from API
-- `queries`: Contains react query functions that allow data from API to be managed from a single place
+- `state`: Contains ContextAPI and provider constructs that manage states used in components in the project
 - `view`: Contains the components and screens of the project
-- `view-model`: Contains ContextAPI and provider constructs that manage states used in components in the project

 ## Project Overview